Muralist Traci Adams of Simi Valley wins 2014 Official Poster Contest and takes home $2,000 cash prize

 The Berry Blast Off Recipe Contest

 The California Strawberry Festival is looking for a berry blissful strawberry dish and they want to reward the person who has just the right recipe.
 Entries are currently being accepted for the annual “Berry Blast Off” Recipe Contest, presented by the Ventura County Star.
-This year’s prize purse includes a three-day, two night stay for two people at a Welk Resort in San Diego, Palm Springs, Cabo San Lucas, or Branson, Missouri. (airfare not included).
+This year’s prize purse includes a three-day, two night stay for two people at a Welk Resort in San Diego, Palm Springs, Cabo San Lucas, or Branson, Missouri. (airfare not included) and a Cutco studio knife set valued at close to $500.

 Submit your tastiest non-baking strawberry dish by April 11, 2014 for the popular timed challenge that culminates Festival weekend when two finalists face off before judges and Festival fans during a Strawberry Promenade presentation.
 Anyone who submits an entry for consideration will receive a complimentary ticket to the 2014 California Strawberry Festival (limited to one person/one per family/one per residence).